 NOTE—The maximum number of HE-LTFs limits the allowed combinations of number of space-time streams and HE-LTF repetitions in an HE Ranging NDP and an HE TB Ranging NDP.

-The Max RX EHT-LTF Total subfield indicates the maximum number of EHT-LTFs that the transmitting STA supports in the reception of an SI2SR NDP that is an EHT sounding NDP.
+The Max RX EHT-LTF Total subfield indicates the maximum number of EHT-LTFs that the STA supports in the reception of an SI2SR NDP that is an EHT sounding NDP.
 The Max RX EHT-LTF Total subfield has the same format as the Maximum Number Of Supported EHT-LTFs field within the EHT Capabilities element (see 9.4.2.213 (EHT Capabilities element)).

 The Device Class and Full Bandwidth UL MU-MIMO subfields correspond to the Device Class and Full Bandwidth UL MU-MIMO fields defined in Table 9-366 (Subfields of the HE PHY Capabilities Information field).